+The panel recommends that the programme team define the e-learning element of each module within its module descriptor for clarity.
+This need not be identical for each module.
 The panel also recommended that the programme team would create an assessment schedule and consider clarifying re-assessment strategy into clearly articulated forms, for each (all) module(s) within the programmes.